Golf Tutorials

 By framing it this way you:

-• Lower the stakes: You used words like "laid-back," "easy," and "no one takes it seriously".
+• Lower the stakes: You use words like "laid-back," "easy," and "no one takes it seriously".

-• Remove the performance aniexty: The outcome has is all fun and no fear.
+• Remove the performance anxiety: The focus is all fun and no fear.
 It’s about trying, not succeeding.

-• Solve logistical problems: You already thought of some of there problems and already solved them, so they didn't have to....
+• Solve logistical problems: You have already thought of some problems and already solved them, so they don't have to.
 By offering extra clubs, you have removed one of their main concerns.

 For a Family Member

 Inviting family is usually the most relaxed scenario.
-The focus is almost always on spending an uninterrupted block of really special quality time together.
+The focus is almost always on spending a special quality time together.
 You can be direct and very casual.

-For example, if you wanted to invite a family member that doesn't normally get a chance to go out to the golf course, or maybe never has ... try something just a simple little 'off the cuff' remark like this one.
+For example, if you wanted to invite a family member that doesn't normally get a chance to go out to the golf course, or maybe never has, try something simple like this:

 "Hey Dad, want to get out and play 9 holes this weekend?
 Could be a nice way to catch up without any distractions.
-The weather looks like it's goiny to 'Be a great day for a round on Saturday...
-My treat."."
+The weather looks like it's going to be a great day for a round on Saturday...
+My treat."

 The goal is connection, and golf is just the vehicle for it.
 Keep it simple and heartfelt.